Platform components and operations

 Common issues include service availability problems and resource quota issues.
 Review the UI service logs for specific errors and check resource quotas.
 Verify that the service account has the necessary permissions as described in the Service account permissions documentation.

 If you cannot access the UI service, check the pod status and logs for errors.
 Ensure that you properly configured the service and that all dependencies are available.
 Monitor the service through the Mission Control dashboards to identify any issues early.
-If issues persist, contact DataStax support for assistance.
+If issues persist, contact IBM Support for assistance.

 Authentication components